OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

    computationally expensive.

-Now that the system has been minimised and equilibrated without the ATMForce being present, it needs to be added to the system.
-The first stage of this introduction is annealing, which by default will gradually increase the value of λ from 0 to 0.5 over a number of cycles.
+Now that the system has been minimised and equilibrated without the ATMForce present, it needs to be added to the system.
+The first stage of this introduction is annealing, which by default will gradually increase the value of λ from 0 to 0.5 over a number of cycles:

 >>> annealing = BSS.Protocol.AToMAnnealing(
 ...    data=atm_data,
 ...    core_alignment=True,
 ...    restraint=ca,
 ...    com_distance_restraint=True,
-...    runtime="100ps"
+...    runtime="100ps",
 ...    anneal_numcycles=10
-...)
+... )
 >>> annealing_process = BSS.Process.OpenMM(equilibrated, annealing, platform="CUDA")
 >>> annealing_process.start()
 >>> annealing_process.wait()